-The two-year ERIM Master of Philosophy in Business Research programme focuses on the development of academic competencies and skills on a personal level.
+The two-year Research Master in Business and Management programme (ERIM Research Programme), which is an integral part of Erasmus Doctoral Programme in Business and Management, focuses on the development of academic competencies and skills on a personal level.

-In the ERIM Master of Philosophy in Business Research, you choose one of five domains of management:
+In the ERIM Research Master, you choose one of five domains of management:

 In the first year, you follow courses on research methodology and methods, the foundations of management, plus your chosen specialisation.